caasi/language_o1-preview/README.md

 - **Variables and Scoping**: Introduces variable bindings with lexical scoping.
 - **First-Class Functions**: Functions are treated as values that can be passed around.

+## Problems

+### Pros

+- I can create a prototype language in one afternoon.

+### Cons

+- I think less about the implementation.
+- The implementation is quiet naive.
+    - Parser is not modular enough.
+    - It's easy to forget fixing related functions when adding a new case.
+    - Binary operators are not implemented as infix functions.

 ## Getting Started

 ### Prerequisites